-- Inappropriate use of social media will result in a disciplinary consequence relative to the degree of the incident and student involvement, which may include loss of privileges, ISS, OSS or expulsion from FCS. - 2.
+- Inappropriate use of social media will result in a disciplinary consequence relative to the degree of the incident and student involvement, which may include loss of privileges, ISS, OSS or expulsion from FCS.
+See HS Behavior Response Plan (link). - 2.
 Inappropriate use of social media is the use of ideas that are profane, abusive or vulgar whether conveyed in images, speech, written or in corresponding gestures.
 Saying, possessing, displaying, or distributing inappropriate content; profane, vulgar, pornographic, obscene, or ethnically offensive, racist or bigoted materials will result in immediate disciplinary consequences. - 3.
 The following consequences are automatic minimums.
 For example, the severity of a first offense may merit multiple days of suspension or expulsion.

-First Offense: 1-3 Days ISS or OSS

-Second Offense: 3-5 Days OSS
+First Offense: 1-3 Days ISS or OSSSecond Offense: 3-5 Days OSS

-• Third Offense: 5+ Days OSS or expulsion
+Third Offense: 5+ Days OSS or expulsion